Introduction to Bacon & the Art of Living

 NOO (Nitrite) – O = NO (nitric oxide)

-We have seen that you lose two oxygen atoms to form nitric oxide from nitrate salts.
+We have seen that to form nitric oxide from nitrate salts, you lose two oxygen atoms.
 Chemists say that the number of oxygen atoms is reduced.
-The word “reduced” will be vital as we will say that the nitrate or nitrite is reduced, meaning it lost an oxygen atom.
+The word “reduced” will be important as we will say that the nitrate or nitrite is reduced, we mean that it lost an oxygen atom.

 The same salts that nitrate forms with metal are formed by the more reactive nitrite.

 NOO (nitrite) + K (potassium) = KNO2 (potassium nitrite)